 And thank you Louis Armstrong for walking into a recording studio in Chicago with your fellow five jazz instrumentalists on June 28, 1928 and altering the course of music history.

-My dream is to create self portraits until I am 100 years old, and then donate the collection to an art, jazz, literary, or feminist archive for future studies in life writing.
+My dream is to create self portraits until I am 100 years old and then donate the collection to the archive for future studies in life writing.

 This is she.

 A line isn’t wrong until you actually put the next one down.
 Music is the same way…you don’t make bad notes.
 The note next to the one that you think is bad, corrects the one in front. -Miles Davis on drawing, music, and life decisions